-Beauty and Health inspiration to calm, soothe, lubricate, and restore your lusciousness.
+Beauty and Health inspiration to calm, soothe, lubricate, and restore your natural lusciousness.

-Does the season have you feeling more like a tornado than a cool gentle breeze?
+Does the windy season have you feeling more like a tornado than a cool gentle breeze?

 You aren’t the only one.

-If we’re not careful, the season of windy, rapid change might leave us feeling restless, fatigued, or simply dried up.
+If we’re not careful, the season of crisp air and rapid change might leave us feeling restless, fatigued, or simply dried up.
 But calming excess vata is just a few simple adjustments away.

 Slow down and turn inward.